tomheaton/mcjty-website/www/docs/1.14-1.15-1.16/ep5.md

 }

 ```
 And that's it.
-The container handles commmunication of the energy value automatically so we don't have to do anything else.
+The container handles communication of the energy value automatically, so we don't have to do anything else.